sentry-demos/cocoa/README.md

 2. sentry-cli must be installed at /usr/local/bin

-3. If you throw an Unhandled Exception...
-Then click 'Stop' in Xcode, to stop (detach) the debugger (or else unhandled won't send to Sentry) then re-open the app within the Simulator, and it will now appear in Sentry ;)

-Consider detaching the debugger, before starting your demo.

 3. Click the Run/play button targeting iPhone 11

+4. In **Simulator**, Launch the sentry-cocoa app

+5. Press a button to generate an Error

 4. Click on Stop to disconnect the debugger from the app in the simulator

-In **Simulator**, Launch the sentry-cocoa app
+Or else unhandled errors won't get sent to Sentry.
+Re-open the app within the Simulator, and it will now appear in Sentry.
+Don't click Play again, or else debugger will re-connect.
+Just need to keep re-launching the app inside the simulator.
+Consider detaching the debugger, before presenting.

+## How to Upgrade SDK
+Check out a new branch so you can open a PR.
+1. Xcode -> Podfile, increment the sdk version.
+2. `pod update`
+2. Click 'Play' button

 ## Flow/Demo